elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> First, the promise, returned by fetch, resolves with an object of the built-in Response class as soon as the server responds with headers.
 At this stage, we can check HTTP status to see whether it is successful and check headers, but we do not have the body yet.
 The promise rejects if the fetch could not make HTTP-request, e.g., network problems, or there’s no such site.
-It should get noted that abnormal HTTP statuses, such as 404 or 500, do not cause an error.
+We should note that abnormal HTTP statuses, such as 404 or 500, do not cause an error.
 We can check the response and status by using the response properties response.ok and response.status.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />